About Whitworth University

 The catalog from 1890 defined the vision for Whitworth College: "It is intended to give both sexes a thorough course of education...ever directing them in pursuit of that learning and culture of mind and heart that make the finished scholar....While it is denominational, it does not aim to be sectarian, opening its doors to all lovers of truth and learning."

-Scott McQuilkin became the 19th president of Whitworth University in February 2022.
-An alumnus and longtime employee of the university, McQuilkin had served as Whitworth's interim president since June 1, 2021, following President Taylor's departure.
+Scott McQuilkin, Ph.D., became the 19th president of Whitworth University in 2022.
+An alumnus and longtime employee of the university, McQuilkin earned undergraduate and graduate degrees at Whitworth and has dedicated his professional life to the university and its enduring mission.

 Accreditation